Time-Reversal Invariant Topological Moir\'e Flatband: A Platform for the Fractional Quantum Spin Hall Effect

-{\it $\mathbb{Z}_2$ flatbands.}-- The moiré pattern and Brillouin zone of the twisted bilayer germanene is shown in Fig.\ref{fig:band1}(a) and (b) with low energy theory given by Eq.\eqref{eq:Hr}.
-The corresponding moiré band structure is shown in Fig.\ref{fig:band1} (c).
-Here we take $v_F=5.6\times 10^5 m/s$, about $70\%$ of that in graphene \cite{Roome2014}, and $\lambda_\text{SO}=24meV$ \cite{PhysRevLett.130.196401}.
+{\it $\mathbb{Z}_2$ flatbands.}-- Here we take twisted bilayer germanene as an example.
+The corresponding moiré band structure is shown in Fig.\ref{fig:band1} (c), which was obtained by setting $v_F=5.6\times 10^5 m/s$, and $\lambda=24meV$ \cite{Roome2014,PhysRevLett.130.196401}.
+Note $v_F$ is around $70\%$ of that in graphene.
 Assuming the interlayer coupling is also around $70\%$ of that in TBG, we approximately take $w_{AB}=80meV$ and set $r=w_{AA}/w_{AB}$ as a variable.
 The two bands marked in red are the moiré flatbands, separated by a gap due to $\lambda_{\text{so}}\neq0$.
-The first magic angle $\theta\approx1.09^\circ$ is defined as the one for which the moiré bandwidth is minimized.
+The first magic angle at which the moiré bandwidth gets minimized is determined by the condition $\alpha:=w_{AB}/(v_Fk_\theta)\approx0.586$\cite{Tarnopolsky2019}.
 Furthermore, for a given $s\tau$ configuration, the flatbands have nonzero Chern numbers given by $\mathcal{C}=\pm\sgn(s)$, where `$+$' is for the upper bands and `$-$' is for the lower bands.
 This gives rise to nontrival topology with TRS which is charaterized by the $\mathbb{Z}_2$ topological invariant \cite{PhysRevLett.97.036808,RevModPhys.82.3045}

 Thus the upper moiré band has $\nu_{\pm}=1$ while the lower moiré band has $\nu_{\pm}=-1$.
 The topological phase can be tuned by $\theta$, $w_{AB}$ and $w_{AA}$, as shown in Fig.\ref{fig:band1}(d).
 We also confirmed that at even larger $\theta$ (not shown) the system becomes trivial as well, consistent with the $\mathbb{Z}_2$ classification of two layer KM model.